Free extreme points span generalized free spectrahedra given by compact coefficients: Definitions, notation, and main results

 That is $K(n)$ is set of $g$-tuples of $n \times n$ matrices that are elements of $K$.
 The set $K(n)$ is called the \df{$n$th level of $K$}.

-For clarity we emphasize that, although we restrict to real settings, we use the term self-adjoint rather than symmetric to provide consistency in the terminology used for matrices and operators.
+For clarity we emphasize that, even when we restrict to real settings, we use the term self-adjoint rather than symmetric to provide consistency in the terminology throughout the article.
 Similarly, to be consistent with this terminology choice, we use $B^*$ rather than $B^T$ to denote the transpose of a matrix $B$.